Finale (Smallville): Casting

 The finale episodes featured several returning characters.
 John Schneider reprised his role as Jonathan Kent, appearing to Clark in various visions and presenting Clark with his suit near the end of the episode.
 Schneider's appearance was meant to bookend the season, with his role in the finale mirroring his appearance to Clark in the season premiere, "Lazarus".
 Aaron Ashmore returned after his original character, "Henry" James Olson, was written out of the series during the eighth season episode "Doomsday".
 In the finale, Ashmore portrays "Jimmy Olsen", the younger brother of Henry James Olsen, in a sequence set seven years into the future.
-Michael McKean also reprised his role as Perry White (although only his voice is heard in the episode), and former series regulars Annette O'Toole and Allison Mack also were featured in the episode.
+Michael McKean also reprised his role as Perry White (although only his voice is heard in the episode), and former series regulars Annette O'Toole and Allison Mack were also featured in the episode.

 The airing of the finale was preceded by months of speculation as to whether actor Michael Rosenbaum would return to reprise his role as Lex Luthor.
-Welling stated that he was doing "everything [he could] to get Michael Rosenbaum back", because Rosenbaum was the only person Welling could have seen portraying Lex Luthor on the series.
+Welling stated that he was doing everything to get Michael Rosenbaum back, because Rosenbaum was the only person Welling could have seen portraying Lex Luthor on the series.
 Before the airing of season 10 commenced, Welling argued that, for him, Luthor's return would have to be the inspiration for Clark to finally become Superman, because the idea of one character without the other was unthinkable.

 At the 2010 Comic-Con, Welling stated that Rosenbaum acknowledged the importance of Lex in the series and wanted to return in some degree for the show's final season, but that he needed to finalize the details.
-According to Welling, the series would tease early on that Lex would return with the introduction of bodies into which Lex could tap in order to heal himself later in life.
-After months of speculation, the actor finally agreed to appear in the finale.
-Rosenbaum explained that his return was for the fans, stating, "I appreciate all of their passion, their relentlessness, and even their threats."
+Welling said that the tenth season teased Lex's return with the introduction of bodies into which Lex could tap in order to heal himself later in life.
+After months of speculation, he finally agreed to appear in the finale and Rosenbaum said that his return was for the fans.
 Had Rosenbaum not elected to return, Souders explained that Lex still would have played a part, but would have been more of "a puppeteer behind the scenes" and the fact that he was still living would have "been a reveal at the end of the show", sans the dialogue.

 Speculation also surrounded whether former series star Kristin Kreuk would reprise her role as Lana Lang.
 Prior to the episode's broadcast, Kreuk ignited a minor controversy by noting that she would not be watching the episode when it aired, giving some fans the impression that she was avoiding the show.
 Kreuk released a statement on her Facebook page, clarifying that, even when she was a star on Smallville, she did not watch the episodes when they aired.
 Kreuk stated that Peterson and Souders never approached her about being in the finale, and that she was glad that they had not, because she was fond of how Lana's story arc ended in season eight.